Category Archives: Sci-Fi

 While promoting his new company, Ernie did an interview where he made racist remarks about Native Americans, mocked Trans people and people who support them, and implied that being anti-racist is bad; and people who agreed with him should be very happy with “his” TSR.
 It got so bad that his brother Luke and a ton of well-known names in the hobby industry, like Jeff Dee and Skip Williams, officially cut ties with Ernie Jr. Larry Elmore even returned money Ernie had paid him for work he had done already.

 Which brings us to Star Frontiers.
 Ernie Jr. decided he was going to revive Star Frontiers, and came up with a new game called Star Frontiers: New Genesis.
 A playtest doc for that game leaked and…well, shit.
 It wasn’t the Star Frontiers game of old, that’s for sure.
-There’s a lot of explicitly racist stuff in it, like how Humans are now split into sub-races, one of which is inherently superior to the other in every way.
-One of these sub-races is described as Nordic, and the other is described as Negro.
+There’s a lot of explicitly racist stuff in it, like how Humans are now split into “sub-races”, one of which is inherently superior to the other in every way.
+One of these “sub-races” is described as Nordic, and the other is described as Negro.
 Care to take a guess which one is said to be the superior race by racist asshole and known Caucasian Ernie Gygax, Jr.?

-Wizards of the Coast has filed a lawsuit against Ernie’s TSR, not wanting to be associated with his bigotry and apparent assholishness.
+Wizards of the Coast has filed a lawsuit against Ernie’s TSR, not wanting to be associated with his bigotry and evident assholishness.
 They want to make sure the game never gets published; and they claim they are the true owners of the Star Frontiers IP and the TSR logo, both of which they purchased when they bought the original TSR back in 1997.

 My feelings on censorship are well-known.
 I think it sucks.
 I feel that Ernie Gygax, Jr. can say whatever shit he wants, and that includes racist, transphobic stuff.
 He can make games about it and publish them, and if people want to play them because they share his racist, transphobic, alt-right views, they can.
+Those of us who do not share those views are free to not buy his shit game, and we are free to decry his bullshit views, as I have done here, and will continue to do.
+But he should not be censored.

 Unless, of course, WotC owns the trademarks.
 In which case, fuck Ernie Gygax, Jr.